ofmla/devito-wiki/Using-Devito-on-GPUs-with-PGI-OpenACC.md

 $ export PATH=/opt/pgi/linux86-64/19.10/bin:opt/pgi/linux86-64/19.10/mpi/openmpi-3.1.3/bin:$PATH
 $ export MANPATH=$MANPATH:/opt/pgi/linux86-64/19.10/mpi/openmpi-3.1.3/man
 ```
+We suggest adding those exports to .bashrc as they are always needed to run on GPUs

 Try: `$ mpicc --version` and you should now see:
 ```
 pgcc 19.10-0 LLVM 64-bit target on x86-64 Linux -tp haswell